 Why is ranking higher on Google Maps so important in 2020?

-Recent studies have shown that Google Maps is the favored navigational mobile application for 67% of customers.
+Recent studies have shown that it is the favored navigational mobile application for 67% of customers.
 What’s more, with customers seldom looking past the first couple of search results when searching for a destination on the map, it’s vital to ensure your Google Maps listings are upgraded to appear first for relevant keyword search terms.

 - ‘Over three-fourths (77 percent) of smartphone owners regularly use navigation apps.’